 Frequently Asked Questions - Consumers Travel

-All sellers, however, who receive a payment from one passenger may not use that money to buy travel on behalf of another passenger or to pay for rent, overhead, or any personal use, until such time as it has delivered to you the goods and services that you have purchased.
+All sellers, however, that receive a payment from one passenger may not use that money to buy travel on behalf of another passenger or to pay for rent, overhead, or any personal use, until they have delivered to you the goods and services that you have purchased.

 If a seller tells you that it is not able to obtain travel that you have purchased because your payment has been spent on some other trip, or for business or personal purposes, immediately contact the police, your local District Attorney, or the Attorney General's office.
 Such taking of your payment may be prosecuted as a felony.

-Aviation Consumer Protection Division
+Aviation Consumer Protection Division, C-75

 Washington, D.C.
 20590

 If you have a complaint about a cruise ship, please contact:

 Office of Informal Inquiries and Complaints

 800 North Capitol St., NW, Room 1052

 Vessel Safety - If you have concerns or complaints about safety issues on a cruise ship, please contact: